nens/threedi-docs/source/d_before_you_begin.rst

 * models.lizard.net to find existing or add new repositories

-* <your-organisation>.lizard.net to view and donwload saved simulations
+* <your-organisation>.lizard.net to view and downloadsaved simulations

 .. _database-overview: